dth88/kmd-sync-bot/README.md

 Commands that are accessible throughout all states:
 ```
 /start - sets up a new server.
-/help - prints this message.
+/help - prints help message.
 ```

 For the purpose of better UX we decided to go with a conversational bot with 3 main states and quite a few buttons:

 ### CONFIGURE_STATE
-This state is triggered when you issue /start command, it lets you setup a new server. /start and /help cmd's are always available to you in any state.
+This state is triggered when you issue /start, it lets you setup a new server.
 ```
-Available buttons:   Done - to start the configuration with provided server data.
+Available keyboard:   Done - to start the configuration with provided server credentials.
 ```

 ### CHOOSE_SERVER_STATE
-This is the state where you can switch between different servers that you have setup.
+This is the state where you can switch between different servers that you have previously setup.
 ```
-Available buttons:   Pick a server - to list available servers.
+Available keyboard:   Pick a server - to list available servers.
 ```

 ### API_COMMANDS_STATE